Skip to content

 0.5 / 1

-The company commits its suppliers to respect Indigenous and local communities rights, however, this commitment is reported only in relation to FPIC.
+The company commits all suppliers to respect indigenous and local communities' rights in relation to FPIC only.

 • Y